Iraqi Family Identifies Their Son As ISIS Teen At Center Of Navy War Crimes Trial

 His parents say Khaled was a normal teenager — a top student who spent his spare time playing video combat games and soccer with his friends.
 One of his friends, Wisam Raed Ahmed, says it was a shock when Khaled left to fight with ISIS in the ninth grade — they all thought he would finish high school and study engineering.

-"He wasn't religious or extremist," says Khaled's father.
+"He wasn't religious or extremist," Khaled's father says.
 "He was a normal young guy.
 He wouldn't even pray sometimes.
 He would be playing with his friends and I would tell him he should go pray."

-"He joined at the end of the Islamic State — in the last days," says Naser.
+"He joined at the end of the Islamic State — in the last days," Naser says.
 "I told him, 'Why are you joining?
 Look, ISIS is running away from the troops.
-What are you going to do against the planes and U.S. technology and all those countries?'"
+What are you going to do against the planes and U.S. technology and all those countries?' "

 His father promised to buy him a motorbike if he didn't leave.
 He told him joining would destroy him and the entire family.
 When Khaled insisted, Naser took away his ID, thinking if he didn't have it, he couldn't join.
 Naser confirms that he did even hit him to try to force him to stay home.

 "After he joined, they took him for a month to train him," Naser says.
 "When he came back he said, 'Dad,' and started crying.
 He was a child.
 He said, 'I can't quit.
-If I quit, they will punish me.'"
+If I quit, they will punish me.' "

 In the roughly 10 months he spent with ISIS, he came home twice to recover from being wounded before he was injured the final time, his father says.

 Then, in late 2016, as U.S. and Iraqi forces moved in, ISIS forced the family to move to Mosul as human shields.
 The police and the mayor's office in Shoura say Naser is known as an honorable man and not an ISIS supporter.
-But after Iraqi forces took back their neighborhood in Mosul in May, 2017, Naser and his family were moved to an Iraqi detention camp where relatives of ISIS fighters were held.
-To be able to return home under tribal rules, Naser agreed to legally disown his son.
+But after Iraqi forces took back their neighborhood in Mosul in May 2017, Naser and his family were moved to an Iraqi detention camp where relatives of ISIS fighters were held.
+To be able to return home under tribal rules, Naser agreed to disown his son legally.

 Khaled's parents say they had never heard of the Gallagher trial.
 U.S. investigators spent weeks in Iraq gathering evidence for the investigation.
 But Naser says no one ever contacted the family of the victim at the center of it.